iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 </figure>
 </center>

+We have our reactant, $Gene$, that will be transcribed into our product, $mRNA$, at a reaction rate $k_{1}$.

+In this case our $Gene$ is a constant which will be defined by the copy number of the plasmid.

+Since we are modeling constiuitive expression, we can define $k_{1}$ as the transcription rate regulated by the promoter: specifically, the promoter's ability to recruit RNA polymerase to start transcription.
+This is tightly related to the sequence of the promoter, so once we have our model, if we want to increase $k_{1}$ we would use a strong promoter, and to decrease $k_{1}$ we would use a weak one.

-We will start with a derivative for the rate of change of mRNA over time.
+We denote the derivative for the rate of change of mRNA over time as:
-This will be denoted as:
 $$\frac{d[mRNA]}{dt}$$

 And, we have our:
-- reactants: Gene
+- reactant: $Gene$
-- reaction rate: k<sub>1</sub>
+- reaction rate: $k_{1}$
-- product: mRNA
+- product: $mRNA$

 $$
 \frac{d[mRNA]}{dt} = k_{1}{[Gene]}
 $$
-The rate of change of mRNA over time is proportional to the reaction rate (k<sub>1</sub>) and the amount of genes we have.
-In this case our gene is a constant which will be defined by the copy number of the plasmid.
+In simple terms, the rate of change of mRNA over time is proportional to the transcription rate ($k_{1}$) and the amount of genes we have.

->

-We also know that there is a degradation of the mRNA, which is happening at rate (d<sub>1</sub>) to the amount of mRNA.
+We also know that there is a degradation of the mRNA, which is happening at rate ($d_{1}$) to the concentration of mRNA.

 <center>
 <figure>